 What is Geocaching?

-It might be hard to come up with a Geocaching definition that sums up all the fun to be had.
+It might be hard to come up with a Geocaching definition that sums up all the fun it encompasses.
 This popular activity is a good way to try out a modern take on treasure hunting!
-Plus, Geocaching is a fun family outdoor activity in the outdoors.
+Plus, Geocaching is a fun family outdoor activity.

 The goal is to use technology to find a series of gifts or treasures known as caches located throughout public land.
 While a Geocaching GPS device or Wayfinder can work, most people use their smartphones.
 There are a variety of free apps that will enable you to play for free.
 But, you’ll need to make sure you sign up on Geocaching.com, as this is the only way to participate!
 Like orienteering and Pokemon Go, it’s a great way to learn some basic navigation skills that go beyond Google Maps!